KLMM-LSD/LoanBrokerProject/README.md

 10. Go to Aggregator folder and start this component with this command: **python3 aggregator.py**
 11. Last go to GetCreditScore folder and try and send a request to see if it goes through everything: **python3 getScore.py 123456-7899 50000 30**

 #### At the moment you send credit score from the the GetCreditScore component and receive the response from the aggregator.
 This will change when we get a Client up and running.
-Same with the bank Bankerot, only this one bank doesn't work atm. but all four will be up and running soon aswell
+Same with the bank Bankerot and the translators for the rabbitmq bank and webservice bank, only these three components doesn't really work yet atm. but all of them will be up and running soon aswell

 ---